-SSL Certificate for Load Balancers
+SSL Certificates for Load Balancers

-Describes how to use secure socket layer (SSL) certificates with your load balancer.
+Use secure socket layer (SSL) certificates with your load balancer.

-This topic describes how to create and manage SSL certificates within the Load Balancing service.
+This topic describes how to create and manage SSL certificates within the Load Balancer service.
 If you want to create and manage certificates using the Oracle Cloud Infrastructure Certificates service, see Certificates for more information.

 To use standard SSL with a load balancer and its resources, you must supply a certificate.